JuliaSzymanska/Wolf-and-sheeps-python/README.md

 ## 🔑 Prerequisites <a name = "prerequisites"></a>

-Install using python by writing
+Install using python by using the following command from the package's main folder.
 ```cmd
 python setup.py install
 ```